50 Therapist-Approved Boundary Phrases

 13. "I need to take a break."

 This is a direct way to step away when needed.
+This phrase is your permission slip to pause.

 Example: